Two-sample Testing with Block-wise Missingness in Multi-source Data: Theoretical Properties

-Assumptions (i)-(iii) of Theorem~\ref{Thm4: HDLSS} are extended from \cite{biswas2014nonparametric}, with the proof of the theorem provided in Supplementary~G. Here we only consider the overlapping Euclidean distance case of the dissimilarity measure given in \eqref{eq:naive distance}.
-If using other measuring methods, our proposed tests may still be consistent under HDLSS as long as they have similar limiting constraints under suitable conditions.
+Assumptions (i) -~(iii) of Theorem~\ref{Thm4: HDLSS} are extended from \cite{biswas2014nonparametric}.
+Here we focus on the overlapping Euclidean distance case in \eqref{eq:naive distance}.
+The proposed tests may remain consistent under other dissimilarity measures, provided analogous limiting conditions hold.